galantelab/sandy/features.markdown

 obtained from the [1KGP](https://www.internationalgenome.org/) and from [COSMIC](https://cancer.sanger.ac.uk/cosmic).

+So, let's simulate a genome which includes the fusion between the genes *NPM1* and *ALK*:

+{% highlight shell_session %}
+$ sandy genome --genomic-variation=fusion_hg38_NPM1-ALK my_genome.fa
+{% endhighlight %}

+To see the complete list of variations, run:

+{% highlight shell_session %}
+$ sandy variation
+{% endhighlight %}

 ## Custom user models

 Users can include their models for **quality-profile**, **expression-matrix** and **genomic-variation** in order to adapt the simulation to their needs.

+### quality-profile

+The user must pass a file in `fastq` format or a file containing only the ASCII-encoded phred-scores, as in this example:

+{% highlight shell_session %}
+$ cat my_qualities.txt
+{% endhighlight %}

+{% highlight text %}
+BECGF@F@DEBIDBE@DCC?HFH?BBB?H@FEEIFDCCECCCIGDIDI?@?CCC?AE?EC?F?@FB;<9<>9:599=>7:57614,30,440&"!***)#
+@DCGIDBDECIHIG@FII?G?GCAD@BFECDCEF?H?GIHE?@GEECBCIHCABAFHDFAHBEBEB:5575678=75>657673-14,.113#"()#&)$
+F?B@@DFAHIDD?EBFADICBFABCBBAHFCGF@@@?DEIAIEAFCEADC?B@IB?BIEABIBG@C<:;96<968:>::;778,+0203-3,#&'$$#&!
+...
+{% endhighlight %}

+And with the command:

+{% highlight shell_session %}
+$ sandy quality add --verbose --quality-profile=new_quality my_qualities.txt
+{% endhighlight %}

+### expression-matrix

+Add an **expression-matrix** to the database.
+A valid expression-matrix is a file with two columns.
+The first column is for the seqid and the second column is for the raw count.
+The counts will be treated as weights.

+{% highlight shell_session %}
+$ cat my_custom_expression_matrix.txt
+{% endhighlight %}

+{% highlight text %}
+#feature	count
+ENST00000000233.9	2463
+ENST00000000412.7	2494
+ENST00000000442.10	275
+ENST00000001008.5	5112
+ENST00000001146.6	637
+ENST00000002125.8	660
+ENST00000002165.10	478
+ENST00000002501.10	57
+ENST00000002596.5	183
+...
+{% endhighlight %}

+And with the command:

+{% highlight shell_session %}
+$ sandy expression add --verbose --expression-matrix=new_tissue my_custom_expression_matrix.tsv
+{% endhighlight %}

+### genomic-variiation

+A **genomic-variation** may be represented  by a genomic position (seqid, position), a reference sequence at that postion, an alternate sequence and a genotype (homozygous or heterozygous).
+The input file may be a vcf or a custom genomic-variation file.
+For vcf files, the user can point out the sample-name present in vcf header and then its column will be used to extract the genotype. if the user does not pass the option `--sample-name`, then it will be used the first sample.

+{% highlight shell_session %}
+$ cat my_variations.vcf
+{% endhighlight %}

+{% highlight text %}
+##fileformat=VCFv4.3
+...
+#CHROM POS     ID    REF ALT   QUAL FILTER INFO        FORMAT NA001 NA002
+chr20  14370   rs81  G   A     29   PASS   NS=3;DP=14  GT     0/1   0/0
+chr20  17330   rs82  T   AAA   3    PASS   NS=3;DP=20  GT     1/1   0/0
+chr20  110696  rs83  A   GTCT  10   PASS   NS=2;DP=11  GT     0/0   1/1
+...
+{% endhighlight %}

+In the `my_variations.vcf` file, if the user does not point out the sample `NA002` by passing the options `--sample-name=NA002`, the sample `NA001` will be used by default.

+A genomic-variation file is a representation of a reduced VCF, that is, without the columns: *QUAL*, *FILTER*, *INFO* and *FORMAT*.
+There is only one *SAMPLE* column with the genotype for the entry in the format *HO* for homozygous and *HE* for heterozygous.
+See the example bellow:

+{% highlight shell_session %}
+$ cat my_variations.txt
+{% endhighlight %}

+{% highlight text %}
+#seqid  position id        reference alternate	genotype
+chr20   14370    rs81      G         A          0/1
+chr20   17330    rs82      T         AAA        1/1
+chr20   110696   rs83      A         GTCT       0/0
+{% endhighlight %}

+And add the variiations with the command:

+{% highlight shell_session %}
+$ sandy variiation add --verbose --genomic-variiation=my_variations my_variations.txt
+{% endhighlight %}

 ## Custom sequence identifier